 Luckily, I have a wonderful guy by my side who (mostly) goes along with my plan, despite all the chaos, sleep interruptions, sacrifices and extra cleaning (of everything) that having so many animals entails.
 The truth is, though, we wouldn’t change a thing (except the money part.
 And maybe the sleep part).
 All in all, the satisfaction of knowing these animals will have a good home for the rest of their lives more than makes up for the sacrifices.
 They bring so much joy, I feel sorry for people that don’t open their hearts or their homes to an animal, especially one in need.

 Over the years, I’ve learned some tips and tricks to help take care of everyone, including myself, very affordably and effectively.
 I’ve literally spent thousands of hours online researching things that arise, that I want to share with you, my reader, to help make your and your pet’s life better.
 You won’t believe some of the finds I’ve discovered that are so easy and inexpensive!
-I’ve also made a lot of animal related purchases over the years and I share the ones that I even recommend to friends and family in my ‘My Favs’ tab at the top of the page on the right.
+I’ve also made a lot of animal-related purchases over the years and I share the ones that I even recommend to friends and family on my Amazon page located on the ‘Shop’ tab at the top of the page on the right.

 Pull up a chair, grab a drink and some tissues (I apologize in advance, but there will be some sad, but necessary stories) and follow along as I take you on the journey of what life is like here, where taking in another cat or dog is a very sad, but also very common reality.
 I promise you will not only be entertained, but you’ll also learn a few things, so if your significant other or kids want to know why you can’t drive them somewhere, cook dinner, or other not-so-fun activities, you can say….because you need to read something first “for educational purposes.”